310mc/https-310mc.github.io-tl/source/_posts/scout/spring_bed.md

 {% bubble Subaru %}
 That's right!
 If Shinonon's the one who gave them to her, then it'll be easy askin'. ♪

 Alright, let's go!
-I'll let Shinonon know we're headin' his way through WholeHands!
+I'll let Shinonon know we're headin' his way through HoldHands!
 {% endbubble %}

 {% bubble Tetora %}
 Hold on, I'm goin' too?!

-I mean, if you just ask him through WholeHands, then there's no point in meeting up with him, right…?
+I mean, if you just ask him through HoldHands, then there's no point in meeting up with him, right…?
 {% endbubble %}

 {% bubble Subaru %}